ChristianMct/helium-artifacts/README.md

 ```

-### Reproducing the MP-SPDZ baseline results
+## Reproducing the MP-SPDZ baseline results
-This part is aimed at reproducing the MP-SPDZ baseline results.
+This section is aimed at reproducing the MP-SPDZ baseline results.
 Note that this part is time consuming and subject to more randomness that
 is out of our control.
 The build part takes ~15 minutes on our machine.
 The run part depends on the grid and can be approximated from the
 result in our paper.
 The default experiment runs all baseline for 2 and 3 parties without repetition so it should take around an hour to complete.